pyca/cryptography/docs/x509/verification.rst

     .. versionadded:: 43.0.0

-    Type alias: A tuple of :class:`~cryptography.x509.Extension` and a list of :class:`~cryptography.x509.Certificate`.
-The extension contains a :class:`~cryptography.x509.SubjectAlternativeName` with the client's
-    SAN.
+    .. attribute:: subject

+        :type: :class:`~cryptography.x509.Extension`

+        The subject of the verified client certificate, as presented in the :class:`~cryptography.x509.SubjectAlternativeName` extension.

+    .. attribute:: chain

+        :type: A list of :class:`~cryptography.x509.Certificate`, in leaf-first order

+        The chain of certificates that forms the valid chain to the client certificate.

 .. class:: ClientVerifier